WAF Out-of-State Study Scholarship

 - Portfolio representing exemplary work, including internship work that you have undertaken within a professional practice clearly identified, in format and following specifications outlined below:

-Portfolios should be submitted in an electronic format (on a flash drive or DVD).
+Portfolios should be submitted in an electronic format (on a flash drive, DVD or sent through Hightail.com).
 There is no minimum or maximum number of pages.
 A table of contents should be included.
 It is suggested that portfolio contain 5-8 projects of your strongest work.
 These projects can comprise sketches, fine art drawings or photography as well as architectural design, renderings and photographs of models.
 Provide descriptions for each assignment/project.
 All projects should also include a title, the date that the work was completed, the course title and whether the work was done for academic, professional or personal purposes.
 The student’s individual contribution to any group design project should be clearly defined.

 Design your portfolio for digital review.
 For successful submission, the portfolio:

 - Must be no more than 10 MB.